MyDemo-Organization/programming-practice-new/src/main/java/ds/stack/README.md

   - Reverse a stack in-place :white_check_mark:
   - Sort a stack in place :white_check_mark:
 - Next greater element in an unsorted Array :white_check_mark:
-- Check if an expression has balanced parenthesis
+- Check if an expression has balanced parenthesis :white_check_mark:
 - Expression evaluation
   - Infix to postfix
   - evaluate the postfix Expression